 Our goal is to present quality men's a capella music to an ever growing audience.

 We also perform publicly.
 We sing for civic events, in schools, at senior centers, for shut-ins, and for anyone else who enjoys the kind of music that brings tears, laughter, and joy.
-Each spring, we produce an annual show.
+Each year, we produce an annual show.
 And once or twice a year we compete on stage with other barbershoppers from around the United States and Canada.